ChowchowWorks/Macroeconomics/README.md

 # Macroeconomic Analysis

-This repository is dedicated to practicing macroeconomic data analysis and data visualisation techniques.
+This repository is dedicated to macroeconomic data analysis and data visualisation techniques.

 Knowledge applied in this repository comes from EC2102 Macroeconomic Analysis I and DSA2101 Data Visualisation